clanfear/CSSS508/docs/syllabus.md

 about homework, lectures, or programming in R in general.

 ### Extra Help

+This course features both a Slack channel and a mailing list for obtaining extra help.
+As you develop your skills, you will find that learning *how* to ask questions well makes finding answers much easier.
+Please note that this course has a large number of students but no teaching assistant, so students are encouraged and expected to assist one another with technical problems, both in and out of class.
+Diagnosing problems in others' code is a very effective way to improve your understanding of programming.

 #### [Mailing List](mailto:csss508a_sp19@uw.edu)

-This course features a mailing list for asking questions related to homeworks.
-I encourage you to use this list as your primary means of answering technical questions.
-As you develop your skills, you will find that learning *how* to ask questions well makes finding answers much easier.
-To use the mailing list, send your email to `csss508a_sp19@uw.edu` and it will be sent to the instructor and all students in the class.
+This course features a mailing list for asking questions.
+I encourage you to use this list as your primary means of answering *long technical questions*.
+To use the mailing list, address your email to `csss508a_sp19@uw.edu` and it will be sent to the instructor and all students in the class.
 Unless you specifically request otherwise, emailed questions directed to me ([clanfear@uw.edu](mailto:clanfear@uw.edu)) that may be useful to others in the class will be answered with a response to the class mailing list.
-Please note that this course has a large number of students but no teaching assistant, so students are both encouraged and expected to assist one another with technical problems, both in and out of class.
-Diagnosing problems inothers' code is a very effective way to improve your understanding of programming.

 #### [Slack Channel](https://uwcsss508.slack.com/)

-This term I am experimenting with using a Slack channel for student communication.
+We will also use a Slack channel for communication.
 You may ask and answer questions in the Slack channel instead of the mailing list.
-Additionally, I encourage you to have the Slack channel open during class and use it to ask and answer questions or share liinks between yourselves.
+Slack is best-suited for *short technical questions* or *extended conversations*.
 Your `@uw.edu` email must be used to register for the channel.

 #### DataCamp (Link pending)